How to set up your fulfillment and shipping for the holiday season

-The revenue from your eCommerce sales aren't truly in the bank until the order is successfully fulfilled, shipped, and the happy customer decides to keep everything.
+The revenue from your eCommerce sales aren't truly in the bank until the order is successfully fulfilled, shipped and the happy customer decides to keep everything.

-The COVID-19 pandemic has reshaped our global economy.
 People are spending more online, even as budgets tighten.
 Your competition is growing, and major retailers are doubling down on their digital initiatives.
 We're all barreling down the road at breakneck speed, hurtling toward the year-end sales season.
 If your fulfillment is ready to handle the coming demands, your brakes are out.

 Now is the time to prepare and get that tune-up to ensure you can handle the turns and sharp curves without careening off the road.
-We've identified nine core aspects of fulfillment for the year-end to help your online store prepare and keep it on the road, even when things get icy.
+We've identified nine core aspects of fulfillment for the year-end to help your eCommerce store prepare and keep it on the road, even when things get icy.

 01. Get ready earlier than you expect

 In recent years, year-end purchases and returns have started earlier and earlier—with Amazon promoting its Prime Big Deal Days as early as October each year.
 This means that you've got to start getting ready right now.

 With the spike in sales that’s expected to occur as a result of Prime Day and holiday shopping, you'll want to adjust your game plan to give yourself enough time to adapt to customer expectations and demands—because they're coming.

 Understanding that your orders may come sooner than expected, you’ll need to prep your inventory and the physical space it needs ahead of time, too.

 Start by looking at how recent months have already impacted your inventory and warehouse space.
 Have certain product sales dropped off the map?
 Did you clear shelves to make room for a surprise boon in one product category?
 Are past best-sellers—those located closest to your packing station—still worthy of that place of honor?